 When the chloride and hydrogen ions meet, they bond to form hydrochloric (HCl) acid:

 In summary, hydrochloric acid forms according to the following reaction:

 NaHSO4 + NaCl → Na2SO4 + HCl

 Why does the drop of thymol blue solution change from blue to red?

-Thymol blue is a pH indicator, which means that it changes color according to the number of protons in a solution.
-The initial thymol blue solution does not have many protons and the color of the thymol blue indicator remains blue.
-However, after a while a notable amount of chlorine forms.
+Thymol blue is a pH indicator, which means it changes color depending on the concentration of protons in a solution.
+The initial thymol blue solution does not have many protons, so the color of the thymol blue indicator remains blue.
+However, after a while, a notable amount of chlorine forms.
 Some of the chlorine dissolves in the drop of thymol blue solution.
-When chlorine dissolves in water, two acids are formed:
+When chlorine dissolves in water, it yields two acids:

 Cl2 + H2O → HCl + HClO